- Rail Trail

 Information and Links

-Knox City Council currently manages the length connecting from Dandenong Creek Trail to a short section just past the railway bridge located at the intersection of Burwood Hwy and Dandenong Tourist Road in Upper Ferntree Gully.
-Contact Winchelle Chuson, Sustainable Transport Planner — (03) 9298 8769
+Knox City Council manages the section from the Dandenong Creek Trail to a point just past the railway bridge at the intersection of Burwood Hwy and Mt Dandenong Tourist Rd in Upper Ferntree Gully.
+Ph: (03) 9298 800

 Contact Rail Trails Australia